Who we are

 Linda Biggar climbing in Rio de Janeiro.
 Linda, a qualified mountaineering instructor (MCI and Winter ML) works on some of our expeditions.

-ANDES courses and expeditions are mostly lead by myself, John Biggar.
-I speak good, going on fluent, Spanish and have huge experience of travel in the mountains of South America.
+ANDES courses and expeditions are almost all lead by myself, John Biggar.
+I speak good, almost fluent, Spanish and have huge experience of travel in the mountains of South America.
 A few other mountaineering expeditions are led (or co-led) by competent and experienced mountaineers.
 They are usually either qualified as members of the British Mountain Guides (BMG), or the Peruvian or Argentine Mountain Guides Association (IGMP or AAGM), both of which are member organisation of the International Federation of Mountain Guides Associations (IFMGA) or belong to the British qualified Association of Mountaineering Instructors (AMI).
 Logistics only arrangements, whether guided or un-guided are usually made through my network of regular contacts and mountain guides out in South America.

 Our office is located in the centre of Castle Douglas, a quiet wee town in Galloway, in the wet and windy south west corner of Scotland.
 Personal callers are very welcome, although it is much better to phone (01556 503929) or email first to be sure myself or Claire can be around to meet you.